MIA1kl/Final-Project/README.md

 # The video presentation of java application
 https://youtu.be/6-JPnIEL_cw

+# Click here to see [feedbacks to this application](https://github.com/MIA1kl/Final-Project/blob/master/feedback.md)

 ## Authors: Natalia Klimareva, Fatima Bekmamatova COM19-A

 Each university has its own library.
 Unfortunately, there are not enough books for all students.In order for the librarian to see exactly how many books are left, we have created an app where employee can add books, edit its number, link the book to the student and see the date when the student must turn in the book.